An Introduction to Deep Learning

 Neural Networks

-Inspired by the human brain, Artificial Neural Networks are a class of artificial intelligence models within the broader machine-learning field.
+Inspired by the human brain, Artificial Neural Networks (ANNs) are a class of artificial intelligence model within the broader machine-learning field.

 Supervised Learning

-In supervised learning, the term “supervised” refers to the presence of a known output in the training data, which guides the learning process of the algorithm, this is commonly referred to as labeled data.
-The supervision can apply to any type of machine learning algorithm, not just neural networks or deep learning models.
+In supervised learning, the term “supervised” refers to the presence of a known output in the training data, which guides the learning process of the algorithm, this is known as labeled data.

 An example is predicting house prices based on features like size and location.
 The data used to train the model contains information about size, location, and price.
 Using this labeled data, the algorithm learns the mapping between features and prices.